graalvm/workshops/README.md

 Open a terminal, change directory to the lab / tutorial you want to try out.
 Read the `README.md file ` The labs are organised into folders as follows:

-* `native-image` : Collects all of the labs related to GraalVM Native Image
+* `native-image` : This collects all labs related to GraalVM Native Image

 We will add more folders as we add more content - we plan to add more labs relating to `ntive-image`, `polyglot` and GraalVM as a Java runtime.